scifi6546/chat-app/readme.md

 # Screenshot:
 ![](readme/screenshot.png)
 # Clone
-Wow Someone other than me cloned by app.
-Thanks that is the first time that that has ever happened to me thanks!.
+Wow someone other than me cloned by app.
+Thanks that is the first time that that has ever happened to me.
+Thanks!
 ![](readme/clone.png)